Symposium: Looking Back to Move Forward: 40 Years of Community-Led Transformation (ML931)

-After 40 years, NeighborWorks America is still humbled by the transformations catalyzed by local resident change-makers.
-This symposium will be an opportunity to reconnect to our organization’s origins, recommit to community, and bring the focus back to those like Dorothy Richardson, who continue to fight tirelessly for underserved and under resourced neighborhoods across the country.
+This symposium will be an opportunity to reconnect to our organization’s origins, recommit to community, and bring the focus back to residents like Dorothy Richardson, who continue to fight tirelessly for underserved and under-resourced neighborhoods across the country.

-- The value of inclusive practices that center the resident voice in community development
+- The value of inclusive practices that emphasize the resident voice in community development

-- How we honor and incorporate community assets that already exist
+- How we honor, incorporate and optimize existing community assets

 - Innovative strategies for developing resident leaders of all ages and from all backgrounds